dwringer/cl-gl-tko/README.md

 that shows how everything may be deployed to a single directory.
 On a 64-bit Windows platform, users can load `package.lisp` and then should be able to immediately call `(asdf:load-system :cl-gl-tko)` without setting up any other files or paths.
+A handful of Tk demos have been ported to this system, and can be subsequently viewed with `(tk-user:list-demos)`.

 ## License information